kieranhw/OpenSesame-Access-Control/README.md

 # OpenSesame

-A personal, non-commercial project developed for learning and exploration.
+A personal, non-commercial project developed for learning and exploration with Raspberry PI hardware.

 OpenSesame is a local‑first access‑control system for privacy‑respecting smarthomes, designed to run offline by default.